ivotron/popper2-paper/paper.md

 | 4                  |     894                         |    18    |  99.17%   |
 | 5                  |     934                         |    19    |  99.34%   | -->

-As we can see, that the average training duration was almost `1/4th` of what it took to train on the local machine.
+As we can see from Figure III, that the average training duration was almost `1/4th` of what it took to train on the local machine.
 This shows how Popper helps improve performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.

 ### **Exascale workflow execution in SLURM clusters**

-In this case study, we modified our python code to use the Horovod [@horovod] distributed deeplearning framework to enable training with MPI [@gropp1999using] in a slurm cluster.
+For this case study, we modified our training script to use the Horovod [@horovod] distributed deeplearning framework in order to facilitate training with MPI [@gropp1999using] in a slurm cluster.
 For running workflows in SLURM clusters, MPI supported container engines like singularity, which is supported by popper need to be used.
-Also, the programs and scripts needs to be MPI compatible in order to take the actual benefit of using HPC clusters.
+Also, the programs and scripts needs to be MPI compatible in order to enjoy the total compute capacity of multiple nodes in HPC clusters.
 We recommend using a shared filesystem like NFS or AFS (Andrew File System) [@howard1988overview] mounted on each node and placing the workflow context in there in order to keep the workspace consistent accross all the nodes.
-We used 3 bare metal nodes each with a  NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
+We used 3 bare metal nodes from Cloudlab each with a  NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
-We used `mpich` which is a popular implementation of MPI with singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s inside the singularity container for MPI version in the host and the container to stay consistent.
+We used `mpich` which is a popular implementation of MPI, with singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s of the MPI package inside the singularity container for the MPI version in the host and the container to stay consistent.
 The training conditions were exactly similar as the previous two casestudies.
-The results collected by training this way is given in Figure III.

 <!--
 |  Iterations        | Duration (in seconds)         | Epochs   | Accuracy  |
 |--------------------|-------------------------------|----------|-----------|